LloydLion/DidiFrame/DidiFrame/DocFX/articles/first_project.md

 Tip 2: create Id property to indentitify models

-Tip 3: You can use c# records as models, but don't forget apply [ConstructorAssignablePropertyAttribute](../api/DidiFrame.Data.Model.ConstructorAssignablePropertyAttribute.html)
+Tip 3: you can use c# records as models, but don't forget apply [ConstructorAssignablePropertyAttribute](../api/DidiFrame.Data.Model.ConstructorAssignablePropertyAttribute.html)

 Framework by default has two Data management subsystems: Json based and MongoDb based, to add Json based call `AddJsonDataManagement(IConfiguration, bool, bool)` extension method on service collection, to add MongoDb based call `AddMongoDataManagement(IConfiguration, bool, bool)` extension method.
 See documentation for details.